yzdu02/pikrex-video-downloading-tool/README.md

 # Warning

+1. Currently, the "Go Back" button does nothing.

-Currently, the video MP4 URL is hardcoded under src/routes/+page.js in the SAMPLE_VIDEO_URL variable.
+2. Currently, the video MP4 URL is hardcoded under src/routes/+page.js in the SAMPLE_VIDEO_URL variable.
 Ideally this will be a targetted MP4 URL fetched from the backend.

 ## How to run